ibm-cloud-docs/direct-link/about.md

 **Redundancy:** {{site.data.keyword.cloud_notm}} provides connections to two diverse cross-connect routers (XCRs) as part of the product.
 To establish redundant connectivity, customers must configure BGP on each Direct Link on Classic connection as they prefer.
 Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

-**Local and global routing options:** The Local Routing option is the default routing option.
+**Local and global routing options:** The default routing option is Local routing.
 It provides access to data centers within the same Market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
-The Global Routing option is required as an add-on to connect your IBM Cloud resources to other IBM Cloud resources in data centers outside the local market.
+The Global routing option is required as an add-on to connect your IBM Cloud resources to other IBM Cloud resources in data centers outside the local market.
 It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

 **Third-party, cross-connect add-on:**
 * Customer can order an additional third-party, cross connect for carrier connections.